Article

 Be Aware of the Probability

-Up to this point I have been naming numbers.
-Ten to the seventy-seventh.
-Ten to the forty-thousandth.
-Ten to the one-hundred-billionth.
+Up to this point I have been naming numbers such as 10 to the 77th, 10 to the 40,000th, and 10 to the 100-billionth.
 These numbers are so large that they cease to be numbers and become symbols.
 The human brain reads them and does not understand them, and that is no failing of the reader, but a biological fact.
 The human nervous system evolved to grasp magnitudes relevant to daily life: the number of berries on a bush, the distance to the nearest watering hole, the number of members in a group.
 It did not evolve to intuitively grasp numbers like [math]10^{77}[/math].

 I am going to correct this now.
 I am going to walk you through a series of concrete comparisons, each of which is graspable on its own, and then by chaining the comparisons together I will give you a sense of what the actual numbers require.
 Here I show you the most brilliant side of my thinking, and at the end of it, a thesis that in my view requires no further discussion, because it is not a matter of opinion but a matter of definition.